The Importance of Water Quality in Spa Pools

 What is the ideal pH range for spa pool water?

-How does organic matter impact water quality?
+What effect does organic matter have on water quality?